CodeGrades/codegrades.github.io/src/2020/grades/index.rst

 Passing a grade is undeniable evidence that an expert programmer believes the candidate has attained the level of competence, knowledge and skill for the grade taken.
 Nobody can take that achievement away from the candidate.
+It is an acknowledgement and celebration of hard work and personal development.

 Assessment Criteria
 -------------------